-Why It's Difficult For a Westerner To Feel Like They "Fit-In" In Japan
+Why It Can Be Difficult for a Japanese to Feel like They "Fit-In" In Japan

 Here in Japan, I am called a Nikkei, a person of Japanese descent not living in Japan, or one who has been brought up outside of Japan.
 I am a third generation Japanese-Canadian; my grandparents on both my mother’s and father’s side immigrated to Canada in their youth.
 You may think that being of 100% Japanese descent makes it easy for me to fit-in well in Japan, however, I feel that I am far from it.
 My parents were born in Canada and although they could communicate in Japanese at first, after the internment of the Japanese during the Second World War, my grandparents thought it would be better to make them speak English at all times.
 As a result, both my parents lost most of their ability to speak Japanese, and I grew up knowing only English (and French as a second language, being Canadian).
 Although my family kept many of the Japanese traditions going, there was still a lot I didn’t know about my roots.
 About 7 years ago, I ventured to take advantage of my last year of eligibility in obtaining a Working Holiday Visa, and went to Japan to learn more about my background culture.
 I ended up getting married to a Japanese, loving the culture and have only gone back to Canada for short visits to see my family and friends.
 Even so, I have accepted the fact that I will always feel a bit like an outsider in Japan.